kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Following changes are implemented to MachineDeployment's status:

 - Align `UpdatedReplicas` to use Machine's `UpToDate` condition (and rename it accordingly to `UpToDateReplicas`)
-- Align to K8s API conventions by deprecating `Phase`
 - Remove `FailureReason` and `FailureMessage` to get rid of the confusing concept of terminal failures
 - Transition to new, improved, K8s API conventions aligned conditions